Last Updated on November 28, 2023 by Louisa

 An enemy follows them, who has been waiting for some time to kill the last dragon that ever lived.

-I absolutely loved the Dragon Rider books.
+I absolutely love any dragon rider books, especially the Dragon Rider series.
 Anything by Cornelia Funke is fantastic because she elegantly combines elevated prose and narrative, then weaves it into a story that anyone could understand.

 This is a smaller fantasy world than some of her higher-reading-level works, but it’s just as enjoyable.
 Friendships are highlighted, as well as being kind to everyone you meet and finding joy in the journey.